Why are we often sold out?

 Well yes, absolutely.

-I also already missed some products from other brands , or some Kickstarter, and I understand what it feels like to not be able to order something you really like.
+I have also already missed some products from other brands. , or some Kickstarter, and I understand what it's like to not be able to order something you really like.

 But as you have understood, each company has its constraints.
-Fashion remains a sector of intuition, creation and human relations.
-This is why sometimes we can fail.
-And besides, everyone screws up from time to time, including algorithms and the enormous mammoths of fast fashion.
+Fashion remains a sector of intuition, creation, human relations.
+That is why sometimes we can fail.
+And besides, everyone fails from time to time, including algorithms and the enormous mammoths of fast fashion.

 This does not prevent us from taking risks when they are measured.

-On the contrary, we make them regularly: most of our clothes are treated as permanent, which we re-produce as soon as the stock drops too much.
+On the contrary, we do it regularly: most of our clothes are treated as permanent items, which we re-produce as soon as the stock drops too low.

 As long as we don't end up with a large stock of sweaters in the middle of August, and shorts as October approaches.

-In fact, having the materials woven, transporting them , then have them assembled by workshops that are sometimes quite confidential, and carry out a quality control worthy of the name, it does not take 15 days but 4 months.
+Indeed, weaving the materials, transporting them , then have them assembled by sometimes quite confidential workshops, and carry out a quality control worthy of the name, it doesn't take 15 days but 4 months.

-Some brands may choose to skip steps, but this does not meet our quality standards.
-In 2018, it has become commonplace to order a book on the Internet and have it delivered the next day, but when we talk about quasi-artisanal products, we must understand that time is one of the ingredients of quality.
+Some brands may choose to skip steps, but that doesn't meet our quality standards.
+In 2018, it's become commonplace to order a book online and have it delivered the next day, but when we're talking about quasi-artisanal products, we have to understand that time is one of the ingredients of quality.

-That said, we still tried to restock summer pieces, notably the striped cotton and linen t-shirt from June (despite significant production minimums on knitted clothing) because Julien had planned a possible restocking in advance. :
+That said, we still tried to restock summer items, notably the striped cotton and linen t-shirt from June (despite significant production minimums for knitted clothing) because Julien had planned a possible restock in advance:

 Benoît, in full inspection...